-Translation:The clothes are in the cabinet which is beside the door.
+Translation:The clothes are in the closet that is beside the door.